zweck/zweck.github.io/_posts/2016-04-20-Unsettled-setup.md

 I thought I could satisfy the bed code requirement with an iPad, raspberry pi and VNC.
 Alas, either I am too lazy or having all of my various projects over 3 devices (I use a desktop too) is getting a bit much.
 I love git, but sometimes I just forget to push my branches.

-So, as I said, a very 1st world problem, but a problem nonetheless.
+So as I said, a very 1st world problem, but a problem nonetheless.

 My current options are: